Covid-19 Delta outbreak: Judge's son William Willis, lawyer Hannah Rawnsley sentenced for flouting Auckland lockdown to holiday in Wānaka - NZ Herald

 "Someone has narced."

-She suggested that a starting point of two months' prison was appropriate, but after taking into consideration factors such as remorse and their guilty pleas, an end sentence of community service would suffice.
+She suggested that a starting point of prison was appropriate, but after taking into consideration factors such as remorse and their guilty pleas, an end sentence of community service would suffice.

-Their lawyer, Rachael Reed QC, on Tuesday told the judge that their remorse "has not changed one iota".
+Their lawyer, Rachael Reed QC, told the judge that their remorse "has not changed one iota".

 "They will regret making this trip for the rest of their lives," Reed said.
 "They understand that by their actions they have tarnished their own images."